Khosla Ventures

 Series B in 2006

-Codon Devices is a biotechnology company, engages in developing, constructing, and delivering synthetic biology products for research.
-The company focuses on discovering and manufacturing synthetic biological parts.
-Its BioLOGIC Engineering Platform combines sophisticated design algorithms with assay and protein engineering capabilities to result in a system for the design, discovery, and optimization of proteins for specific applications; and BioFAB Production Platform, which produces synthetic genes.
+Codon Devices is a biotechnology company that develops, builds, and supplies synthetic biology products for research.
+It creates synthetic biological parts and offers a BioLOGIC Engineering Platform that integrates design algorithms with assay and protein engineering to design, discover, and optimize proteins for specific applications.
+The company also operates a BioFAB Production Platform that manufactures synthetic genes.

 Vivodyne